timelinesworkflow-sketch/timelines-app/README.md

 A comprehensive internal tailoring shop workflow management system built with Next.js, TypeScript, Tailwind CSS, and Firebase.

+these project teach me lots of lessons to learn and process of executing as much as fast for the project we close

 ## Features

 ### 🔐 Authentication & Access Control